ldemske/ldemske.github.io/resume.md

 #### Profile

-Technical communicator experienced with software documentation publishing in an Agile environment.
+Technical communicator experienced with mechanical and software documentation publishing in an Agile environment.
 Extensive writing background and ability to distill complex information for ease of comprehension.

 #### Experience